aletson/trinity-armory/README.md

 # trinity-armory
 A CodeIgniter based armory for the `3.3.5` branch of [TrinityCore](https://github.com/TrinityCore/TrinityCore).

 I used the MySQL DB from [Exodius/WoW-Armory](https://github.com/Exodius/WoW-Armory) for a base armory db.
-I have made some minor changes so will be uploading a new database soon.
+I have made some minor changes so will be uploading a new database soon™.

 ## Setup